Milana435/pxt-arcade/docs/advanced-stream.md

 ---

-* name: How to Make Minesweeper
+* name: Untitled Bunny Game Pt 3
-* description: Join Richard, Shannon, and Vivian as we remake and remix the classic game: Minesweeper! but gopher themed.
-In this stream, we use the small tilemaps extension to make the board, and a bunch of sprites to cover it up.
-We also power through some recursion to make a flood fill!
-And it works!
+* description: Join Daryl, Vivian, and Joey as we finish (for now) our snow bunny stealth game!
+You are a rabbit and need to steal carrots while avoiding farmers.
+This game features a side-scrolling window, procedural generation, sneak mechanics, and basic state machine AI.
-* youTubeId: jn3Y90l2bLE
+* youTubeId: StZOoOP_Rss
 * youTubePlaylistId: PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT
-* imageUrl: /static/advanced-stream/jn3Y90l2bLE.jpg
+* imageUrl: /static/advanced-stream/StZOoOP_Rss.jpg

 ---